Coley's toxins: History

 Coley started his investigations after the death of one of his first patients, Elizabeth Dashiell, from sarcoma.
-Dashiell was a close childhood friend of John D. Rockefeller, Jr., who later indicated that her death was what first motivated his subsequent funding of cancer research.
+Dashiell was a close childhood friend of John D. Rockefeller Jr., who later indicated that her death was what first motivated his subsequent funding of cancer research.

 Frustrated by this case, Coley's subsequent research led him to announce evidence of the apparent relationship between infection and cancer regression, which he published in 1891.
 His initial attempts at deliberate infection were mixed, but in 1893 he began combining Streptococcus pyogenes and Serratia marcescens, based upon research from G.H.
 Roger indicating that this combination led to greater virulence.

 Coley published the results of his work as a case series, making it difficult to interpret them with confidence.
 According to the American Cancer Society, "more research would be needed to determine what benefit, if any, this therapy might have for people with cancer".

 The so-called Coley's toxins were used against different types of cancer from the year 1893 through the year 1963.
 Within the preparation's first decade, it was changed from an unfiltered mixture of killed bacteria to a porcelain-filtered mixture, which reduced the adverse effect profile.
 From 1923 on, Parke-Davis was the only commercial source of Coley's toxins in the United States.
 Hall (1997) explains that the versions used by Coley himself were custom-compounded, although the formula for the preparation was never standardized.

 In the wake of the thalidomide controversy and the Kefauver Harris Amendment of 1962, Coley's toxins were assigned "new drug" status by the Food and Drug Administration (FDA), making it illegal to prescribe them outside of clinical trials.
 Since then, several small clinical trials have been conducted with mixed results.

 Coley's toxins were also produced by the small German pharmaceutical company Südmedica and sold under the trade name Vaccineurin.
 However, production ceased by 1990 because of a lack of re-approval by German Federal Institute for Drugs and Medical Devices.

 Rationale

-There are multiple rationales proposed for how Coley's toxins affect the patient.
+There were multiple rationales proposed for how Coley's toxins might work.